The Shafarevich conjecture for hypersurfaces in abelian varieties: Hodge--Deligne systems

 \subsubsection{Filtrations}

 (Filtrations on $G$.)

 We want to define a notion of ``filtered vector space with $G$-structure'' or ``filtration on $G$.''
-Definition \ref{G_str} does not apply, because the category of filtered vector spaces is not abelian.
-Instead, we will use the formalism of filtrations from \cite[\S IV.2]{Saavedra}.
+Definition \ref{G_str} does not apply, because the category of filtered vector spaces is not abelian.\footnote{In Section \ref{subsub_weakadm} below, we will apply Definition \ref{G_str} to the category of weakly admissible filtered $\phi$-modules, which is abelian.} Instead, we will use the formalism of filtrations from \cite[\S IV.2]{Saavedra}.
 Throughout this section, $G$ will be an algebraic group over a field $E$ of characteristic zero.